influentcoder/gh-888.github.io/_tabs/about.md

 Singapore\
 2014 - 2020*

-**Tech Stack**:
+**Tech Stack:**
 * Python
-* Athena, a in-house built risk analytics platform, mostly written in Python and C++.
+* Athena – JPMorgan’s in-house risk & PnL analytics platform (35M+ lines of Python, 1,000+ developers)

-**Role:** Athena developer, for the rates / fixed income & derivative businesses.
+**Role:** Athena developer for the Rates / Fixed Income & Derivatives businesses, with a focus on Asian Emerging Markets.

+**Stakeholders:**
-**Customers:** Rates Front Office - specifically Asian Emerging Market trading desks, Middle Office, Product Control teams.
+* Rates Front Office (Asian trading desks)
+* Middle Office
+* Product Control teams

-**Projects and Deliverables**
+**Projects & Deliverables:**
-* Built trade booking & trade matching applications.
+* Built trade booking and trade matching applications tailored to regional desks
-* Developed features specific to Asian desks, e.g. bespoke trade booking flows, regional regulatory requirements, support for exotic products.
+* Developed bespoke features to meet local regulatory requirements, support exotic products and emerging markets specific workflows
-* Provided first line support to front and middle office teams.
+* Provided first-line support to front and middle office users
-* The new software we built on the Athena platform allowed to deprecate and shut down legacy software, especially a huge one that was written in Smalltalk, resulting in tens of millions of savings per year.

-**Challenges**
+* Played a key role in decommissioning a large legacy system (written in Smalltalk), resulting in multi-million dollar annual savings

+**Challenges:**
-* Implement bespoke features in a global platform.
+* Implementing bespoke features in a globally shared platform
-* Front office support can be stressful - bugs & issues need often immediate resolution.
-* Athena platform is huge, it's about 35 million lines of Python code, and about a thousand active developers - making changes to the core of the platform safely can be tricky.
-* Huge learning curve, as everything is built in-house.
+* Supporting front office users under high-pressure, time-sensitive conditions
+* Navigating a massive codebase (~35M lines of Python) and ensuring safety and quality in shared core components
+* Overcoming a steep learning curve in a in-house ecosystem

 **Achievements:**
-* Recognized as a subject matter expert in Asia, and part of the technical leadership team.
+* Recognized as a subject matter expert for Asia, contributing to the regional leadership team
-* Officially given the title of "Expert Engineer" (E2), which distinguishes the top 1.5% technologists in the firm.
+* Awarded the internal title of "Expert Engineer (E2)", a distinction given to the top 1.5% of technologists in the firm

 ### Triquesta